 Why Does a Roof Need To Be Replaced?

 A roof is exposed to the elements 24 hours a day, 365 days a year.
-Over time, this exposure takes its toll and can cause the roof to deteriorate.
+Over time, this exposure takes its toll and can cause it to deteriorate.
 Additionally, inclement weather can cause damage to a roof that needs to be repaired.

 Almost all construction materials need to be replaced after years of being battered by winter storms and spring rains.
 Southern Alberta’s chaotic weather patterns take no mercy on residential roofing.